-- 1. "Appellate boards" means any person or persons authorized by the college president to consider an appeal from a Student Conduct Board's determination that a student has violated MCCCD's Student Conduct Code or from the sanctions imposed by the Student Conduct Administrator.
-The College President, or designee, may act as the appellate board. - 2.
-"College" means a Maricopa County Community College or center / site. - 3.
-"College premises" means all land, buildings, facilities and other property in the possession of or owned, used or substantially controlled by the college or MCCCD. - 4.
+- 1. "College" means a Maricopa County Community College District (MCCCD) College or center/ site. - 2.
+"College premises" means all land, buildings, facilities and other property in the possession of or owned, used, or substantially controlled by the college or MCCCD. - 3.
 "College official" means any person employed by the college or MCCCD, performing assigned administrative or professional responsibilities pursuant to this Student Conduct Code.
-The college president shall designate the college or center official to be responsible for the administration of the Student Conduct Code. - 5.
-"Complainant" means any person who submits a charge alleging that a student violated this Student Conduct Code.
-When a student believes that they have been a victim of another student's misconduct, the student who believes they have been a victim will have the same rights under this Student Conduct Code as are provided to the complainant, even if another member of the college community submitted the charge itself. - 6.
-"Day" means business calendar day when college is in session, and shall exclude weekends and holidays. - 7.
-"Disruptive behavior" means conduct that materially and substantially interferes with or obstructs the teaching or learning process in the context of a classroom or educational setting / facility. - 8.
-"District" means the Maricopa County Community College District (MCCCD). - 9.
-"Faculty member" means any person hired by the college or District to conduct classroom or teaching activities or who is otherwise considered by the college to be a member of faculty. - 10.
-"May" is used in the permissive sense.
+The college president shall designate the college/center official who is responsible for the administration of the Student Conduct Code.

-- 11. "Member of the college community" means any person who is a student, faculty member, college official or any other person employed by the college or center.
-A person's status in a particular situation shall be determined by the College President. - 12.
-"Organization" means any number of persons who have complied with the formal requirements for college recognition. - 13.
-"Policy" is defined as the written regulations of the college and/or District as found in, but not limited to, this Student Conduct Code and Governing Board policy. - 14.
-"Respondent" (accused) means any student accused of violating mcccd's student conduct code. - 15.
-"Shall" is used in the imperative sense. - 16.
-"Student" means any individual who is registered or enrolled for credit or non-credit bearing coursework, full or part-time, camps, and other district-sponsored programs or activities, and who maintains an ongoing relationship with the MCCCD, which means the student is on an approved leave (medical, administrative, or other documented leave of absence), but is not registered or taking classes at the time of the complaint being filed. - 17.
-"Student Conduct Administrator" means a college official authorized on a case-by-case basis by the college official responsible for administration of the Student Conduct Code to impose sanctions upon students found to have violated this Student Conduct Code.
-A Student Conduct Administrator may serve simultaneously as a Student Conduct Administrator and the sole member or one of the members of a Student Conduct Board.
-The college official responsible for administration of the Student Conduct Code may authorize the same Student Conduct Administrator to impose sanctions in all cases. - 18.
-"Student Conduct Board" means any person or persons authorized by the college president to determine whether a student has violated this Student Conduct Code and to recommend sanctions that may be imposed when a violation has been committed.
-A student conduct board may constitute one person, if designated as such. - 19.
-"Threatening behavior" means any written or oral statement, communication, conduct or gesture directed toward any member of the college community, which causes a reasonable apprehension of physical harm to self, others or property.
-It does not matter whether the person communicating the threat has the ability to carry it out, or whether the threat is made on a present, conditional or future basis.
+- 4. "Complainant" means any person who submits a complaint alleging that a student violated this Student Conduct Code.
+When a student believes they have been a victim of another student's misconduct, the student who believes they have been a victim will have the same rights under this Student Conduct Code as are provided to the Complainant, even if another member of the college community submitted the Complaint itself. - 5.
+"Day" means business day when college is in session, and shall exclude weekends and college/MCCCD holidays. - 6.
+"Disruptive behavior" means conduct that materially and substantially interferes with or obstructs the teaching or learning process in the context of a classroom or educational setting/facility, which includes educational or professional internships, clinical placements, or other experiential learning opportunities.
+Disruptive behavior also includes conduct that materially interferes with or obstructs college business operation. - 7.
+"District" means the Maricopa County Community College District (MCCCD). - 8.
+"Faculty member" means any person hired by the college or MCCCD to conduct classroom or teaching activities or who is otherwise considered by the college to be a member of the faculty in credit / non-credit courses and clock hour courses and programs. - 9.
+"Member of the college community" means any person who is a student, faculty member, college official, or any other person employed by the college or center/site.
+A person's status in a particular situation shall be determined by the college President. - 10.
+"Organization" means any number of persons who have complied with the formal requirements for college recognition. - 11.
+"Policy" is defined as the written regulations of the college and/or MCCCD as found in, but not limited to, this Student Conduct Code and MCCCD Governing Board policy. - 12.
+"Respondent" means any student accused of violating MCCCD's Student Conduct Code.
+Respondents enjoy the presumption of innocence until such time as the respondent is adjudicated to have violated the Student Conduct Code. - 13.
+"Student" means any individual who is currently admitted or registered in credit or non-credit college programs on a full or part time basis, or who participates in a college function (such as orientation, in anticipation of enrollment) or who was enrolled in the immediate previous term or is registered for a future term, including college employees so admitted, registered, or enrolled. - 14.
+"Student Conduct Administrator" means a college official authorized by the college official responsible for administration of the Student Conduct Code to impose sanctions upon students found to have violated this Student Conduct Code. - 15.
+"Threatening behavior" means any written or oral statement, communication, conduct or gesture directed toward any member of the college community, which causes a reasonable apprehension of physical harm to self, others, or property.
+It does not matter whether the person communicating the threat has the ability to carry it out, or whether the threat is made on a present, conditional, or future basis.